-Consistent with our plan to enhance our asset portfolio, on June 14, 2016 we acquired the Black Pine property, a past producing Carlin-style oxide gold mine located in southeastern Idaho.
-Surface oxide gold mineralization at Black Pine has been identified over a 12 km2 area in historic soil and rock samples.
-The property database now contains over 1,866 historic drill holes, including a large number of unmined intervals of gold mineralization.
-The Company anticipates further data compilation and surface geologic activities through early 2017 in advance of a potential late 2017, validation drilling program.
-A current PoO allows access to a number of areas on the property for drilling; a new PoO will be submitted in Q2 to permit drilling over a wider area including a number of undrilled targets.
-The 2017 budget for Black Pine is approximately \$0.39 million.
+Consistent with our plan to enhance our asset portfolio, on June 14, 2016 we acquired the Black Pine property, a past-producing, Carlin-style, oxide gold mine located in southeastern Idaho.
+Surface oxide gold mineralization at Black Pine has been identified over a 12 km2 area.
+The property database contains over 1,866 historic drill holes, including a large percentage of holes (42%), with unmined intervals of oxide gold mineralization greater than 0.30 g/t Au.
+The Company will complete data compilation and surface geologic activities through mid 2017, in advance of a potential late 2017 drill program.
+A current PoO allows access to a number of areas on the property for drilling; a new PoO will be submitted in Q2 to permit drilling over a wider area, including a number of undrilled targets.
+The 2017 budget for Black Pine is \$0.39 million.